The Appalachian Trail Conservancy has selected the best towns along the AT to be a model to others on our beloved path.

 Come and celebrate with them.

-If you're busy over Labor Day, make time to attend one of the monthly Shape Note Singing practice sessions on the third Thursday of each month at the Courtroom of the Court House at 7:00 PM.
+If you're busy this weekend, make time to attend one of the monthly Shape Note Singing practice sessions on the third Thursday of each month at the Courtroom of the Court House at 7:00 PM.
 There's nothing like Shape Note Singing to bring music to your ears and heart.

 Where: Blairsville's Mountain Life Museum, 25 School Street, Blairsville, GA 30512